milanchymcak/Wordpress-Email-Via-EmailJS-Blocks/readme.txt

 3) Service ID - https://dashboard.emailjs.com/admin

 == Recaptcha ==
-The WordPress Emailjs Gutenberg Plugin is also coming with Recaptcha support, to get it working, you have to get Recaptcha keys.
+The WP plugin "Email via Emailjs Blocks" is also coming with the Recaptcha support, to get it working, you have to get Recaptcha keys.
 Register at https://www.google.com/recaptcha/admin/create

 == Instalattion ==
 Enter site editor or post editor and simple add a block called "Contact Form - Emailjs"